St Thomas' Church, Southwark

 St Thomas Church, Southwark, London, England.
 The first church building was part of the original St. Thomas' Hospital which was located to the area around the present St Thomas Street, from the infirmary at St Mary Overie priory in 1212.
 The hospital was therefore also an Augustinian house.
 The hospital/conventual precinct became a parish no later than 1496.
-It was named after Thomas Becket whose cult pilgrimage to Canterbury began at London Bridge.
-The church was renamed St Thomas the Apostle following the abolition of the Becket cult in 1538 during the Reformation.
+It was named after Thomas Becket.
+The church was renamed after Thomas the Apostle at the time of the reformation.

 The present church was built by the Hospital Governors to designs by Thomas Cartwright in 1703.
 It had a garret that was called the Herb Garret in 1821.
 In the same year, the Old Operating Theatre was built in the Herb Garret.